Loya SR-22 Insurance

 That’s where non-owner SR-22 policies come in.
 Instead of insuring a specific vehicle, a non-owner policy insures you when you occasionally drive vehicles that you don’t own, like rentals or borrowed cars.
 It provides liability coverage and satisfies the SR-22 requirement without the expense of a full traditional auto policy on a car that doesn’t exist.

-There are two components to SR-22 insurance cost: the filing fee and the ongoing premium.
+There are two main components to SR-22 insurance cost: the filing fee and the ongoing premium.

 The filing fee is usually relatively small, often in the range of a few tens of dollars.
 It’s a one-time charge that covers the administrative work of issuing and sending the SR-22 to the state.